eremetic-framework/eremetic/README.md

       "host_path": "/var/run/docker.sock"
     }
   ],
+  // Array of Strings, container names to get volumes from "volumes_from": ["+%s"],
   //String, network mode to pass to the container.
   "network" : "BRIDGE",
   //String, DNS address to be used by the container.